gerth2/gerth2.github.io/_drafts/digital_devices_part2.md

 Building your own RAM chips is also not recommended for anything except leisure.
 However, it's worthwhile going over the basics of what features a piece of Random-Access Memory has to support, and propose one way of going about doing this with the circuits we know about.

-## Accessing Randomly
+### Accessing Randomly

 Computer Memory is a digital device which stores and recalls large chunks of data.
-As you may know, and as we already mentioned, RAM is an acrynom which stands for "Random Access Memory" - it means that a user of a RAM chip can access any particular part of memory at any time.
+As you may know, and as we already mentioned, RAM is an acronym which stands for "Random Access Memory" - it means that a user of a RAM chip can access any particular part of memory at any time.
 It also implies that the user can write a new value to any particular part of memory at any time.
-The other common type of memory is called ROM, for "Read Only Memory".
+As a side note, the other common type of memory is called ROM, for "Read Only Memory".
 This type can store information, but not change it.

+When reading and writing to a RAM chip, the *location* where things are stored is referred to as an "address".
+In general, on a chip, the addresses are just numbered 0, 1, 2, ... up through the maximum size of the chip.
+When you see a chip say it can store 1 MB ([megabyte](https://en.wikipedia.org/wiki/Megabyte) ~= $$10^6$$ bytes), this refers to the quantity of addresses available for storing data.
+If each address refers to one byte, the memory is said to be *byte addressable* and the addresses would go from 0 up through 1048576 or so.

+Think of addresses just like the addresses on houses.
+Each house has a mailbox, and each house has a number on it.
+When you want to "store" (ie give) data to a certain mailbox, you provide both the "data" (your package or letter) and the address to put it in.
+A mailman then does the job of storing the data in the right spot.
+The data remains there till the owner recalls it from the appropriate mailbox.
+The numbers of the address help coordinate the data going to the right spot, so the right person gets it back out.

+Of course, in real RAM, there's usually no restrictions on who can read or write to each address - unlike in the US, where [taking someone else's mail is a felony](https://www.law.cornell.edu/uscode/text/18/1702).
+Computers are supposed to be general purpose computation devices, so it's rare that hardware enforces read/write restrictions based on identity.
+This sort of security, if required, is usually added by software or specialized processor hardware.

+### The Prototype RAM Chip

+Every RAM chip will have to have a few connections:

+1. An input for the address from which to read data
+2. An output which contains the data recalled from the read address
+3. An input for the address to which to write data
+4. An input for the data to write at the write address
+5. A clock to synchronize read/write operations with data input and output.

+Depending on what brand and model of RAM chip you have, you may see certain of these functions tied together (ie one address for read/write) or split apart (ie two clocks - one for read and one for write).
+Some have enable lines to turn on or off read/write functionality as needed.
+All these features are nice to have, but add cost and increase pin count.
+So, it's all just an engineering tradeoff.
+Pick the RAM chip with all the features you *need*, and that matches your budget.

+When a processor wants to store a value, the process is generally:

+1. Assert the bits of value onto the data input
+2. Assert the bits of the address onto the write address input
+3. Allow the clock cycle to occur.

+Reading back a value is very similar:

+1. Assert the bits of the address onto the read address input
+2. Allow the clock cycle to occur
+3. Read the value of the bits on the data output

+Note that most RAM chips do not store their value over power cycle.
+When you remove power from the device, all the data disappears.
+When you re-apply power, the device reads all 0's or all 1's (depends on the underlying technology).

+### Internals of a Theoretical RAM Chip

+I don't want to get too deep into how to design the internals of the RAM chip.
+This is because the actual way they are made is highly optimized (some using only a single transistor per bit storage), and it looks very dissimilar from the usual gate logic we think about digital logic in.
+Still, it is very possible to construct a RAM chip from only the gates and flip-flops we already know about, and is an interesting thought experiment to figure out how to make it happen.

+Here's the highlights of a plausible (abet inefficient) way to do it - I'll leave the details of the implementation up to the reader to sort out.

+* Each address has, at its core, an 8-bit register (same as above) to store the value.
+    * Every register is fed from the same clock.
+* One giant MUX at the output takes the read address input, and selects the proper register to pass to the output
+* Each register's output loops back around to its input through a mux and some digital logic, such that the value *usually* never changes (output of register fed right back to input).
+    * However, that input logic is set up such that when the write address input matches that register's address, the data from the write data input is used instead.

+There are some key inefficiencies with this system, however:

+* Muxes which select between 1,000,000 inputs are ineffective to make as a single unit.
+It's more efficient to split it up into lots of little tiny pieces.
+* At scale, gate delays may start to limit clock speed.
+Having additional buffers to temporarily store the read/write values while the internal circuitry changes state can help mitigate this
+    * It's worthwhile noting that in modern processors, RAM is usually asynchronous from and slower than the main processor.
+This can sometimes be part of the reason extra chips are needed on a motherboard to "drive" the RAM chips, converting data between the domain of the processor and the memory circuits.
+* The loop-back circuitry on every register can be eliminated by having two clocks (one for read, one for write), or some set of "enable bit" inputs that the processor controls - writes are commanded only when required.
+* The read-mux and write-mux circuitry can sometimes be combined into the inside of the register in an enable/disable fashion.

+For more info on "real" RAM chips, search around for "Memory Cell", like on [wikipedia](https://en.wikipedia.org/wiki/Memory_cell_(computing)).
+The key takeaway is that there are a huge number of different ways to implement RAM, but that shouldn't matter.
+As far as the processor is concerned, it's just an abstract device which can store and recall data from little mailboxes we call "addresses".